 Storage and Shelf life

-Store leftovers in an airtight container and keep refrigerated.
+Store leftovers in an airtight container and keep them refrigerated.
 It should last for 3 to 5 days if properly stored.
 To reheat, microwave for 30 to 40 seconds per piece.

 It is natural for the latik syrup to become watery because it contains coconut milk.
 The process is slower if the bibingka is broiled until the latik on top becomes stiff.